The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

 \end{thm}

-The arguments in this section yield an interesting result in the case of curves.
-Suppose that $X$ is a smooth projective curve.
-Then a $\rho$-sheaf is the same thing as a $G$-bundle.
-The arguments above imply the following result about extending $G$-bundles. \begin{coroll} Let $X$ be a smooth projective geometrically connected curve over a field $\kappa$ of arbitrary characteristic.
+The arguments in this subsection yield an interesting result in the case of curves, where $\rho$-sheaves are the same thing as $G$-bundles. \begin{coroll} Let $X$ be a smooth projective geometrically connected curve over a field $\kappa$ of arbitrary characteristic.
 Let $G$ be a quasi-split connected reductive group over $\kappa$ satisfying the following two conditions: \begin{enumerate}[(1)] \item The maximal central torus of $G$ is split over $\kappa$. \item Let $H$ denote the kernel of of the simply-connected cover $\widetilde{[G,G]} \rightarrow [G,G]$ of the derived subgroup of $G$.
 Then, the characteristic of $\kappa$ does not divide the order of $H$. \end{enumerate} Let $R$ be a complete discrete valuation ring over $\kappa$ with fraction field $K$.
 Suppose that the residue field of $R$ is perfect.
 Let $\mathcal{P}$ be a $G$-bundle on the generic fiber $X_{K}$.
 Then, after maybe taking a root of the uniformizer of $R$, we can extend $\mathcal{P}$ to a $G$-bundle on $X_{R}$. \end{coroll} \begin{proof} This follows by applying the proof of Lemma \ref{lemma: equivalence valuative criteria properness}, using formal gluing as in Theorem \ref{thm: valuative criterion for properness rho sheaves} and then applying Proposition \ref{prop: extension after ramified cover}. \end{proof}